 - Change the Table Name under the Properties section and press Enter.

 Now when you create a pivot table you can reference it with a name instead of a range.
 When you add data to the table, you won’t need to update the range in your pivot table.
-Just refresh the pivot table and the new data will appear in your pivot table results.
+Just refresh it and the new data will appear in your results.

 Undock the PivotTable Fields Window